-If the Legionella bacteria are cultured (isolated and grown on special media) from sputum (phlegm), a lung biopsy specimen, or various other sites, the diagnosis of Legionnaires’ disease is also considered confirmed.
+If the Legionella bacteria are cultured (isolated and grown on special media) from sputum (phlegm), a lung biopsy specimen, or various other sites, the diagnosis is also considered confirmed.

 Paired sera (blood specimens) that show a four-fold increase in antibody levels when drawn shortly after illness and several weeks following recovery, can also be used to confirm the diagnosis.

 Once we know what you have (LD), the next step is to identify where you were exposed to the bacteria.
 This involves figuring out where you were immediately prior to the 2-18 day incubation period.
 That’s because, as discussed above, we know it takes that long to develop symptoms after exposure.